 Introduction

 Lower respiratory tract infections (LRTIs) are a common cause of hospitalization and are recognized triggers for acute cardiovascular events, particularly in patients with underlying heart disease.
-Systemic inflammation, hypoxia, and increased myocardial oxygen demand during infection may lead to plaque instability and myocardial ischemia.
+Systemic inflammation, hypoxia, and increased myocardial oxygen demand during infection may lead to plaque instability and myocardial ischemia.develop introduction with citation and referencing.

 Patients with coexisting bronchial asthma, chronic lung disease, valvular heart disease, coronary artery disease, and chronic liver disease constitute a particularly vulnerable population with increased morbidity and mortality.
 Occupational exposures may further compound respiratory risk; professions such as cobbling involve repeated exposure to dust and chemical fumes, which can predispose to or exacerbate bronchial asthma.